os-guy-original/Material3-App-List/README.md

 - (MY) Apps that follow Material You theming
 - (MDY) Apps that have both Material 3 and Material You theming

-❗ Some apps are premium (paid apps) and I Interpreted if they're MD3/MY or not through screenshots
+❗ Some apps are premium (paid apps) and I Interpreted if they're MD3/MY or not by the screenshots ❗ All the links provided are either from GitHub, Play Store, or F-Droid (mostly GitHub)

 ![](https://lh3.googleusercontent.com/552oGSlinN0Gd7T8EjNkYGCBzHt0UmoG_pWtHSUY6FwaGT4q4-zJlGHD9rWO7MT5Oe_rtQZmyVnGRxVXch7Q1CTSQMs_1TcwbIMX9xZYDjEK2_R7PA=w1064-v0)